Five Vegetable Fermentation Mistakes You Are Making

 by Kaitlynn Fenley

 It’s so easy to get fermentation right!
-But there is a lot of fermentation misinformation on the internet.
-So let’s go over the five main vegetable fermentation mistakes you might be making.
-If you avoid these mistakes, you’ll have safe, probiotic delicious ferments every time.
+You need to avoid some common mistakes to ensure safety.
+So, let’s review the five main vegetable fermentation mistakes you might make.
+If you avoid these mistakes, you’ll always have safe, probiotic delicious ferments.

 using my hands to place a fermentation weight into the jar of sauerkraut.